DigiArt-project/3D-DPM/ReadMe.txt

 TODO :

-- Sort source and header files in "src" and "include"
 - Normalize the SVM score using Platt's sclaing method.
 - Fix the parts positions regarding the root (or the opposite).
 Sometimes, the parts are outside the root bounding box.
 - Allow more interval and more octave in the pyramid (only tested and designed for 1 interval and 2 octaves).